OctopusDeploy/blog/blog/2022-q3/difference-between-docker-versions/index.md

   - Docker
 ---

 Docker has matured over the years to offer a range of solutions for developers working with containers.
-This can lead to some confusion as developers must choose which version of Docker to install.
+This can lead to some confusion, though, as developers need to choose which version of Docker to install.

 In this post, I look at which options are available for which operating systems and offer advice on what choice to make.